Jincheng-Gong/Data-and-Empirical-Result-for-Paper/README.md

 # Data-and-Empirical-Result-for-Paper

-This  repository include data and empirical result for my paper.
+This repository includes data and empirical result used in my paper.

 I try to divide them into three parts.